Abilasha05/Abilasha05/README.md

 Adoble photoshop
 ------------------
 Contact :abii050306@gmail.com
-Short term goal : To learn all modern tools of this current digital arena Long term goal: To establish well and to solve and challenging critical issue within the company Personal goal: To settle well and look after my parents to fullfill all their needs and wants
+Short term goal : To learn all modern tools of this current digital arena/ Long term goal: To establish well and to solve and challenging critical issue within the company/ Personal goal: To settle well and look after my parents to fullfill all their needs and wants
 --------
 DREAM TO BECAME : SOFTWARE DEVELOPER !!